fbpx

 I have just finished my postdoctoral research and have not yet found a position at a research institution.
 Am I eligible for the award?

-I have just finished my postdoctoral research and have just accepted a position at a research institution starting before December 31, 2021.
+I just finished my postdoctoral research and just accepted a position at a research institution starting before December 31, 2024.
 Am I eligible for the award?

 I have not had a postdoctoral position; I went straight from PhD to an assistant research professor position.
 From there I went to a position where I now direct my own lab.
 Am I eligible for the award?